hackthehackerman/ImmutableSwift/README.md

 # ImmutableSwift

-ImmutableSwift is a tool that generates swift model that supports immutability, coding(Coding and NSCoding), value comparions, hashing and copying.
+ImmutableSwift is a tool that generates swift model with supports for immutability, coding(Coding and NSCoding), value comparions, hashing and copying.
 Directly inspired by [facebook/remodel](https://github.com/facebook/remodel).

 TLDR: generate this
 ```